Dressel wins, but Manuel fails to advance in swim stunner

 Now, finally, he's got his long-sought spot on the Olympic team.

 “It’s something I can’t really describe,” Fink said.
-“Relief is only the beginning of what I’m feeling right now.
-It’s a long journey to come here.
-I’ve had so much support and help.
-I’m so grateful for this opportunity and to come back after getting third in the 100."
+“Relief is only the beginning of what I’m feeling right now."

 Wilson, who swims with Fink on the Athens Bulldog Swim Club in Georgia, earned a likely second individual event at the Tokyo Games with a runner-up finish in 2:08.32.
 Wilson also finished second in the 100 breast.